 How we help with divorce costs

-We will give you clear, detailed information about the likely level of fees right at the start.
-We can agree to cap fees at a certain level and we regularly review divorce costs with you.
-Your first half hour with us is free and gives you an opportunity to discuss your priorities and concerns and understand how we will help you.
+We will give you clear, detailed information about the likely cost of legal fees right at the start.
+We can agree to cap fees at a certain level and we regularly review them with you.
+We provide a fixed fee initial meeting which gives you an opportunity to discuss your priorities and concerns and understand how we will help you.
 After that, we believe the best way to limit legal costs is to secure a quick settlement and to avoid going to court wherever possible.
-Our experience, and our use of the latest technology, mean that the service you receive from us is efficient and represents real value for money.
+Our experience, expertise and use of the latest technology, mean that the service you receive from us is efficient and represents real value for money.

 If you are unable to pay your legal fees from savings or income we can discuss a number of other funding options with you and introduce you to our expert contacts who can help.
 You may have family or friends who are willing to give you an interest free loan.
 If you do borrow money from family and friends, make sure you mention it to us as we will be able to help you draw up a formal agreement that will be taken into consideration when negotiating your settlement.